 PROBLEM: CHECK FOR: WHAT TO DO: Bolt fails to lock after last Dirty or corroded bolt catch.
 Clean bolt catch. round Faulty magazine.
 Replace defective magazine.
 NOTE: If the problem still persists, see the short recoil solutions.
 Selector lever binds Needs oil.
 Lubricate with CLP.
 Obstruction under trigger.
 Clean or flush out lower receiver & lubricate.
 Hammer position.
 The safety selector will only rotate when the hammer is in the cocked position.

-eject... work ejector in and out of bolt face.
+Failure to eject Frozen or stiff ejector.
+Lubricate ejector with CLP and use a punch to work ejector in and out of bolt face.